stuartcarnie/iCade-iOS/README.md

 * `iCadeReaderView.h`, `iCadeReaderView.m` and `iCadeState.h`

-Add an instance of `iCadeReaderView` to your main game view, and call `[iCadeReaderView becomeFirstResponder]` to ensure it receives the events from the iCade.
+Add an instance of `iCadeReaderView` to your main game view.
+Set `view.active = YES` to ensure the view receives events from the controller.
+In addition, when active, the view will automatically handle `didEnterBackground` and `didBecomeActive` notifications, to avoid loss of events.
 You can either read the `iCadeReaderView.iCadeState` property to determine the current state, or implement the `iCadeEventDelegate` protocol on your target to receive appropriate notifications.

 ### Note:
 When `applicationWillResignActive:` is called, be sure to